-A version of this work was produced for ‘The Rose Boudoir’ exhibition setting shown in Turin jointly by Margaret and her husband Charles Rennie Mackintosh; this version is featured in our print.
-Margaret made a second version of the panel ( from which this print is taken ) and it is now displayed within the reconstructed interior of their home, ‘The Mackintosh House’, in Glasgow which can be visited.
+Two versions of this work were produced.
+One was for ‘The Rose Boudoir’ exhibition setting shown in Turin jointly by Margaret and her husband Charles Rennie Mackintosh; this version is featured in our print.
+Margaret made a second version of the panel and it is now displayed within the reconstructed interior of their home, ‘The Mackintosh House’, in Glasgow which can be visited.
 We also offer prints of that second version – ‘The Glasgow version‘.

 About the work